British Universities Karting Championship: Qualifiers

-Premier/Clubman class championships
+National championship

 In the Premier/Clubman class championships, commonly known as mains, each round takes place across six back-to-back races with randomly generated grids.

 Each mains round is competed in one of two formats: sprint or endurance.
 In a mains sprint round, the six races alternate between lightweight (75 kg) and heavyweight (82 kg) races.

 The sprint format is where each driver in the team gets to race in their own individual 25-minute race with no fuel stops or driver changes.
 Each team's score for the round is determined by the best three results from the four sprint races entered.

 The endurance format splits each team into duos.
 Each duo competes in a one-hour endurance race.
 Two fuel stops a minimum of one driver change must be made by each duo.
 Each team's score for the round is determined by the points from both races entered.

-Intermediate class championship
+Intermediate championship

 In the Intermediate class championship, commonly known as inters, each round takes place across six qualifying sessions, followed by six respective sprint races.
 In an inters round, each race is run to a 75 kg minimum weight.

+Since 2019, the Intermediate class has been the tertiary championship to the Premier and Clubman classes, replacing the Rookies class.
+This table only includes the Intermediate class champions after the re-branding, as well as the previous Rookies class champions.
+The Rookies designation was still used from 2019 to 2021 for non-championship individual races at intermediate-class events, featuring unlicensed drivers.

+The Graduates class championship, also known as grads, ran from 2017 to 2019, offering a chance for non-recent graduates of each respective university to continue competing in the BUKC.